CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

 Renée Barnes happened upon the field of correctional librarianship in 2005 while searching for a job.
 She began working as a library technician in a correctional facility and hasn’t considered working with any other population since.
-Since 2005, she has facilitated book groups, created summer and winter reading programs, and taught Spanish and cognitive behavior change classes to offender in addition to providing other library services to offenders at three different correctional facilities.
+Since 2005, she has facilitated book groups, created summer and winter reading programs, and taught Spanish and cognitive behavior change classes to residents in addition to providing other library services to residents at three different correctional facilities.
 These opportunities to serve and impact those who may not have seen the library as relevant to their lives fueled her desire to pursue a Master’s Degree in Library and Information Science and a promotion to librarian.

 Renée began working as an Institutional Libraries Senior Consultant in March 2013 and was promoted to Institutional Library Development Supervisor in January 2021.
 She wants to leave the world a better place than when she found it and believes her work with institutional libraries allows her to do just that.